-Rather than burdening your customers with ultra-specific details around product specs, scale up to a higher level and talk about impact.
+Rather than burdening your customers with ultra-specific details around digital transformation, electronic security, system design software, ecosystem, or product specs.
 Explain how video analytics will help them without going too far into the weeds on how it works.
 Discuss how your design and layout will positively impact their business operations.

 According to Edelman, trust in technology is at an all-time high.
 Security integrators are halfway between technology specialists and security experts.
-By talking about the benefits of the products and services you offer, rather than the features, you can earn that trust and set appropriate customer expectations early in the relationship.
+By discussing the benefits of the products and services you offer rather than the features, you can earn that trust and set appropriate customer expectations early in the relationship.

 Taking Better Care of Your Current Customers

 Before you start issuing bids, take a minute to check in with your existing customer with a few emails and phone follow-ups.
-See how things are working out and what solutions you might be able to offer for unforeseen problems.
+See how things are working out and what solutions you can offer for unforeseen problems.